apache/spark/docs/sparkr.md

 # Load a JSON file
 people <- read.df("./examples/src/main/resources/people.json", "json")

-# Register this SparkDataFrame as a table.
+# Register this SparkDataFrame as a temporary view.
-registerTempTable(people, "people")
+createOrReplaceTempView(people, "people")

 # SQL statements can be run by using the sql method
 teenagers <- sql("SELECT name FROM people WHERE age >= 13 AND age <= 19")